steipete/steipete.com/_posts/2020-06-3-couldnt-irgen-expression.md

 ![](/assets/img/2020/lldb-debugging/xcode-lldb-mixed.png)

-We found [a workaround on StackOverflow](https://stackoverflow.com/questions/54776459/whats-the-solution-for-error-couldnt-irgen-expression-no-additional-error/61824142#61824142) that works around this issue by adding one Objective-C class and a bridging header to your project. ([KB Article](https://pspdfkit.com/guides/ios/current/knowledge-base/debugging-issues/))
+We found [a workaround on StackOverflow](https://stackoverflow.com/questions/54776459/whats-the-solution-for-error-couldnt-irgen-expression-no-additional-error/61824142#61824142) that works around this issue by adding one Objective-C class and a bridging header to your project. ([KB Article on PSPDFKit.com](https://pspdfkit.com/guides/ios/current/knowledge-base/debugging-issues/))

 We reported this bug as FB7718242 to Apple.